kreutz-lab/RTF/README.md

 ```

 To generates an interactive UMAP plot based on the RTF parameters for
-multiple time series plotInteractiveUMAP() can be used, where each point
+multiple time courses plotInteractiveUMAP() can be used, where each point
-corresponds to a single time series.
+corresponds to a single time course.
 By hovering over a point the corresponding time-resolved behavior is displayed
 in an additional smaller subplot.
 ```
 data(almaden)
-timeSeries <- almaden # first column needs to be "time" colNames <- colnames(timeSeries[2:ncol(timeSeries)])
+timeCourses <- almaden # first column needs to be "time" colNames <- colnames(timeCourses[2:ncol(timeCourses)])
 species <- sub("_[^_]+$", "", colNames)
 conditionID <- gsub(".*_", "", colNames)

 # # We don't run the following lines as the required object almadenModelLst is
 # # available as an example (data(almadenModelLst)).
 # fileString <- "almadenExampleFile"
-# params.lst <- getParamsFromMultipleTimeSeries(
+# params.lst <- getParamsFromMultipleTimeCourses(
 #   almaden,
 #   fileString = fileString,
 #   saveFolderPath = tempdir(),